JJWallis/tip-calculator/README.md

 }
 ```

-The most challenging aspect of the project's design were the form inputs, particularly regarding the icons positioned within them.
-My solution was to position those icons over the inputs, but I quickly ran into the problem of not being able to apply `position: relative;` to the inputs, as well as the icons loosing their alignment when my border hover state was applied.
+The most challenging aspect of the project's design were the form inputs and the icons positioned within them.
+My first solution involved absolutely positioning the icons, but I was unable to apply `position: relative;` to the inputs and the icons lost their alignment when my border hover state was applied.

-To solve this problem, I added the icons as background images to the inputs which worked successfully since they stay centred when the layout re-adjusted.
-I did however position the dynamic error messages in order to prevent my top-level wrapper from responding and becoming either too wide or tall.
+I then added the icons as background images to the inputs since they would stay centred when the layout re-adjusted.
+I did however position the dynamic error messages in order to prevent my top-level wrapper from responding and becoming either too wide or tall when they were dynamically inserted into the DOM.

-Additionally, I learned about the `appearance` property in CSS, which allows us to modify the default visual appearance of certain input fields.
-In this project, I used the property to experiment with removing the default dial that appears on number inputs to make it more like a traditional text input instead.
+Additionally, I learned about the `appearance` property in CSS which allows us to modify the default visual appearance of certain input fields.
+Here I used the property to remove the default dial that appears on number inputs and make it more like a text field instead.

 ```css
 .input:hover {